 Advertising and Public Relations Courses

 For aspiring writers, this course offers an intensive exploration of the craft across a variety of genres.
 Students gain an understanding of the power of words and the use of distinctive voices, with implications for strategic advertising copywriting.
 Students are also expected to research and write creative briefs.
-Writing proficiency is required and must be demonstrated in order to pass this W-designated course.

 For aspiring art directors, this course offers an in-depth examination of formal graphic design principles and their application in advertising via lectures, reading assignments and projects.
 Topics include color theory, typography, and layout as well as applied skills associated with an art director’s daily work.